Mamma Haidara Commemorative Library: Abdel Kader Haidara

 After his father's death in 1981, Abdel Kader Haidara was left his personal library.
 In 1984, Haidara was invited by the head of the Ahmed Baba Institute to continue his father's work and head the acquisition efforts of manuscripts for the library's collection.
 Haidara agreed, and spent 12 years collecting manuscripts across the country from families and individuals.
 These manuscripts, known as the Timbuktu Manuscripts, date from the 12th to early 20th centuries, and cover a wide range of subjects including history, philosophy and religion, science, medicine, and poetry, written in various languages.
 Haidara began cataloging the library with support from the al-Furqan Heritage Foundation in London.
 Haidara left the Ahmed Baba Institute in 1991 to focus on his personal collection.
-In 1996, Haidara established a foundation for other families with large collections of Timbuktu Manuscripts called Savama-DCI, which received a grant from the Ford Foundation in Nigeria to build two new libraries in Mali, the Al-Wangari Library and the Allimam Ben Essayoutiand Library, and to hire professional archivists and conservators to preserve the texts.
+In 1996, Haidara established a foundation for other families with large collections of Timbuktu Manuscripts called Savama-DCI, which received a grant from the Ford Foundation in Nigeria to build two new libraries in Mali, the Al-Wangari Library and the al-Imam Essayouti Library, and to hire professional archivists and conservators to preserve the texts.
 Haidara became well known for this work, hosting Henry Louis Gates and other prominent visitors, who helped Haidara secure a grant from the Andrew Mellon Foundation to open the Mamma Haidara Library in 2000.

+Haidara first tried to digitize the collection in 2003, with help from the University of Cape Town.
 Beginning in 2008, some manuscripts from the library were digitized with the aid of funds from the Ford Foundation.
 Haidara traveled to New York in 2009, where manuscripts from his library were exhibited at the Metropolitan Museum of Art.

 In 2010, the Library of Congress in Washington, D.C., included manuscripts from the Mamma Haidara Commemorative Library in a web exhibit, "Ancient Manuscripts from the Desert Libraries of Timbuktu."

+Temporary relocation

-In 2012, as Al-Qaeda allied militants threatened to occupy Timbuktu, Abdel Kader Haidara moved more than 350,000 of the library's manuscripts to Bamako for safekeeping.
+In 2012, as Al-Qaeda allied militants threatened to occupy Timbuktu, Abdel Kader Haidara moved between 350,000 and 700,000 of the library's manuscripts to Bamako for safekeeping.
 The manuscripts were feared to be a target by militants because they were viewed as haram according to a very strict interpretation of Islamic belief, and held tremendous value for looters.
 Haidara and his team packed the works of astronomy, poetry, history, and jurisprudence into metal chests which were then transported from the library using mule carts and small vehicles to safe-houses throughout the city, eventually making the 500 mile journey to Bamako.
 A boat full of manuscripts being relocated was seized and held for ransom on the Niger River in one instance, and in others, jihadists and Malian soldiers searched the cases, damaging some of the fragile documents.
 In addition to militant threats, the manuscripts faced a danger in the climate of Bamako, which is much more humid than Timbuktu, and poses a risk to the condition and preservation of the texts.
-As of 2016, the manuscripts Haidara and his team saved from the Mamma Haidara Library were still being held in safe-houses and storage lockers throughout Bamako.
+In total, only 4,000 of the manuscripts in the library were destroyed.